jwodder/outgoing/README.rst

 The entire contents of the file, minus any leading or trailing whitespace, will then be used as the password.
-As with paths elsewhere in the configuration file, the path may start with a tilde, and relative paths are resolved relative to the location of the configuration file.
+As with paths elsewhere in the configuration file, the path may start with a tilde, and relative paths are resolved relative to the directory containing the configuration file.

 A password can also be read from an environment variable by specifying a table with a single ``env`` key and the name of the environment variable as the